 Robinette Farms is a diversified small-scale family farm located in Martell, Nebraska, just 15 minutes from the capital city of Lincoln.
-We grow over 80 varieties of vegetables on about 5 acres, raise hens for eggs, have a small flock of Katadhin sheep, raise pigs each season and keep honeybees.
-Robinette Farms markets our produce and meats to a 150 member Community Supported Agriculture (CSA) Program, the Old Cheney Road Farmers' Market, and a handful of local restaurants.
+We grow over 80 varieties of vegetables on about 5 acres, run a pastured poultry operation, custom graze cattle, raise hens for eggs and keep honeybees.
+Robinette Farms markets our produce and meats to a 135 member Community Supported Agriculture (CSA) Program, the Old Cheney Road Farmers' Market, and a handful of local restaurants.
 All of our goods are grown or raised using organic and sustainable methods, but we are not currently certified organic.

 The purpose of our Apprenticeship at Robinette Farms is to provide real life training for future small-scale farmers.
 Our goal is that Apprentices could leave here with enough basic experience to start their own operation at some level.
 The Apprenticeship requires long hours and hard work on a daily basis, but also provides the experience of learning the ins and outs of farming.
 Apprentices will receive in the field training and first hand details of managing a small diversified farm.
 We are looking for highly motivated people who will work quickly and smartly and who have the drive to learn all they can about starting a small farm.

 We hire one apprentice to focus more on livestock, yet still work regularly with vegetables.
 The role of the Livestock Apprentice is to be the primary caregiver for the animals on the farm.
 Time will be split between livestock care and working with the Farm Apprentices.
 The Livestock Apprentice will be the primary person responsible for animal care: feeding, watering, moving animals and mobile coops, fencing, egg collecting and washing, bedding changes, etc.